 U.S. Capitol rioter who breached Senate gets 8 months for felony

-A Florida man who breached the U.S. Senate chamber carrying a Trump campaign flag was sentenced Monday to eight months behind bars, the first punishment handed down for a felony charge in the Jan.
+A crane operator from Florida who breached the U.S. Senate chamber carrying a Trump campaign flag was sentenced Monday to eight months behind bars, the first punishment handed down for a felony charge in the Jan.
 6 Capitol riot and one that could help determine the severity of other sentences in hundreds of pending cases.

 Moss acknowledged Hodgkins' sentence could set a benchmark for future cases.
-And deciding an appropriate punishment was made more challenging because the case is unique and the court couldn't look to previous sentencings as a guide.
+Deciding an appropriate punishment for Hodgkins, he said, was more challenging because the case is unique and the court couldn't look to previous sentencings as a guide.

+Hodgkins was disappointed a prison term was imposed, his lawyer, Patrick Leduc, said in a phone interview after Monday's hearing.
+He said Hodgkins was heading back to his hometown of Tampa to organize his affairs -- which will include speaking to his employer about whether imprisonment will cost him his job -- before reporting to prison in several months.

 More than 500 people have been charged so far for their participation in the attack, and many like Hodgkins were accused of serious crimes but were not indicted, as some others were, for roles in larger conspiracies.
 They will have to decide whether to plead guilty or go to trial.

-Moss interrupted Hodgkins' attorney, Patrick Leduc, to ask if granting the defence request to spare Hodgkins from prison could encourage others disgruntled by the results of a future election to besiege the Capitol.
+Moss interrupted Leduc, Hodgkins' attorney, to ask if granting the defense request to spare Hodgkins from prison could encourage others disgruntled by the results of a future election to besiege the Capitol.

 "If we allow people to storm the United States Capitol, what are we doing to preserve our democracy?"
 Moss asked.

-But he said Hodgkins deserved a lesser sentence than the 18 months prosecutors had requested, in part because he didn't assault anyone, didn't damage government property and wasn't among the lead attackers.
+But the judge said Hodgkins deserved a lesser sentence than the 18 months prosecutors had requested, in part because he didn't assault anyone, didn't damage government property and wasn't among the lead attackers.

 Hodgkins apologized to the court and said he felt ashamed.
 Speaking calmly from a prepared text, he described being caught up in the euphoria as he walked down Washington's most famous avenue, then followed a crowd of hundreds into the Capitol.